Training and apprenticeships

 Apprenticeship programme

-Kāinga Ora has a cadet and apprenticeship programme where it works with training and pastoral care providers, build partners, and sub-contractors to help keen New Zealanders into trades apprenticeships, supporting them and their employers to maximise their success.
+The Kāinga Ora apprenticeship programme works with build partners, training and pastoral care providers, and other government agencies to help keen New Zealanders into a mix of trade apprenticeships, supporting them and their employers to maximise their success.

 Our apprenticeship programme partners include the Building & Construction Industry Training Organisation (BCITO), the Ministry of Social Development (MSD), and the New Zealand Institute of Skills and Technology.
 We also work with local service providers, many of whom support our Māori and Pasifika communities.